Myopia Clinic Perth & Fremantle

 Why choose us?

-• Highly experienced team of optometrists, orthoptists, vision therapists and optical dispensers.
+• Highly experienced team of myopia optometrists, orthoptists, vision therapists and optical dispensers.

 • Certified by the International Academy of Orthokeratology & Myopia Control